-Diversity of candidates' coverage: in the presidential elections (Union and Zanzibar), we pre-selected five and three main candidates, respectively, and analysed their proportionate cover age by the media.
-This is the first step to discover balance or imbalance (bias) in reporand ZHoR) and councillor elections, we did not look at specific candidates (because there are many) and instead we analysed the coverage of their nominating political parties.
-This is also to reveal potential bias.

-Diversity of topics/subject: This criterion looks at the election-related topics and the issue topics in media units (different stories).
+- in the presidential elections (Union and Zanzibar), we pre-selected five and three main candidates, respectively, and analysed their proportionate cover age by the media.
+This is the first step to discover balance or imbalance (bias) in reportage in Bunge, ZHoR and councillor elections.
+We did not look at specific candidates because there are many and instead we analysed the coverage of their nominating political parties.
+This is also to reveal potential bias. - Diversity of topics/subject: This criterion looks at the election-related topics and the issue topics in media units (different stories).
 This delivers aprofile of the media houses in terms of topical coverage orientation such as inclination towards politics, development, economics, or other issues.